FjjDessoyCaraballo/vault_notes/My note's/ft_irc/functions docs/htons.md

 ## Return value

-- It returns the converted value
+- It returns the converted value in 16-bit big-endian (network byte order).

+### Related functions

+- [[ntohs]] converts a 16-bit number from network byte order to host byte order;
+- [[nothl]] converts a 32-bit number from network byte order to host byte order.